akaIDIOT/LoBotomy/protocol.md

 ### detect
 Format: `detect name angle distance energy`

-Sent by the server to inform you that their scan detected another player, with the following details:
+Sent by the server to inform you that your scan detected another player, with the following details:

 1. **name** (string): the name of the detected player;
 1. **angle** (radian, float): the direction of the detected player;